Shopify SEO

 Measure rankings, revenue, and AI visibility together

 SEO performance is not only about traffic.
-Track which pages influence conversions, which topics win citations, and where AI engines mention competitors instead of your brand.
+Track which pages influence conversions, which topics win citations in AI-generated answers, and where AI engines mention competitors instead of your brand.
+Treating AI visibility as a separate metric — not just an afterthought — is increasingly what distinguishes brands that build durable visibility from those that rely on traditional rankings alone.

 Want a Shopify SEO roadmap instead of generic advice?

-We audit store architecture, technical SEO, content gaps, and AI visibility so your team knows exactly what to fix first and what can wait.
+We audit store architecture, technical SEO, content gaps, tag URL proliferation, theme performance, and AI visibility so your team knows exactly what to fix first and what can wait.

 Book a Shopify SEO strategy call